onedesign/Craft-OneSeo/README.md

 To install without composer:

 1. Download the latest release.
-2. Rename the uncompressed folder to `odcseo`
+2. Rename the uncompressed folder to `oneseo`
 3. Place that folder into your `craft/plugins` folder